MiguelMR96/MiguelMR96/README.md

 #### Full Stack Software Developer

-Software developer who enjoys to facing new challenges and learning new technologies.
+Software developer who enjoys facing new challenges and learning new technologies.
 - 👯 Looking to collaborate on learning new languages.
 - 📫 Contact me: miguelmontoyaramirez96@gmail.com